SFDO-Tooling/CumulusCI/docs/robot-playwright.md

 Finally, notice how easy it is to interact with both the app menu and the user profile.
-Playwright locators are often much easier to write than Selenium locators, which translates to tests and keywords that don\'t have to be tweaked when the page markup changes.
+Playwright locators are often much easier to write than Selenium locators, which translates to tests and keywords that don't have to be tweaked when the page markup changes.

 ## Summary